Francis Archer

 Francis Archer MRCS (1803–1875) was an Irish physician and naturalist.

 He was born in Belfast on April 23, 1803, the son of a well-known Belfast bookseller.
 He studied medicine at Edinburgh.
 He practiced in Liverpool, where he was the prison surgeon.

 He was married to Frances Fletcher.
 They had six children.

-As a naturalist, he specialized in conchology, initiating what became the basis for a large family collection, some of which later became part of the Birmingham Museum and Art Gallery and also the Melvill-Tomlin collection of the National Museum Wales.
+As a naturalist, he specialized in conchology, initiating what became the basis for a large family collection, some of which later became part of the Birmingham Museum and Art Gallery and also the Melvill-Tomlin collection of Amgueddfa Cymru – Museum Wales.

 Archer was one of the founder members of the Belfast Natural History and Philosophical Society.
 Later he became the first President of the Liverpool Natural History Society.
 He was a member of the Liverpool Literary and Philosophical Society.
 He also was a member of the Belfast Phrenological Society.

 He died on April 5, 1875.